What Is Naturopathic & Functional Medicine?

 Naturopathic Doctors and Prescribed Medications

-In Ontario, British Columbia and some states in the USA, naturopathic doctors who have taken additional licensing exams are indeed able to prescribe certain medications.
+In British Columbia, naturopathic doctors who have taken additional licensing exams are indeed able to prescribe certain medications, such as thyroid hormones or bio-identical hormone therapy.
 The common medications, like antibiotics, are within our scope, but federally controlled medications like narcotics, benzodiazepines, and chemotherapeutic agents are not.

 Your First Appointment

 In your first appointment, we’ll take a detailed look into your health history and ask about eating and sleeping habits, stress levels, and your mood.
 We might also order some diagnostic tests just to gain a better understanding on certain habits and conditions.
-It’ll be around an hour to an hour and a half long- you’ll be sure to find the appointment reassuring and even relieving!
+The first appointment will be about one hour long – you’ll be sure to find the appointment reassuring and even relieving!
 Finally, you can expect to meet someone who genuinely cares about you!

 What’s In It For You